sjplautz/EveryAction/README.md

     - Run python3 solution.py

 What could you do to improve your code for this project if you had more time?
-Could you make it more efficient, easier to read, more maintainable?
-If it were your job to run this report monthly using your code, could it be made easier or more flexible?
     - I would include error handling for certain cases including empty results or error responses
     - I could add support for the $top parameter